What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 Zillow pre-foreclosure listings are also misleading to buyers and should be done away with.
 There is ZERO value in this.

-As a Realtor, I get calls all the time from excited buyers about homes they have found on Zillow.
-I want to help the buyer out, so I quickly search through the multiple listing service (MLS) to take a look at the property the buyer is talking about.
+As a Realtor, I get phone calls all the time from excited buyers about homes they have found on Zillow.
+I want to help the buyer out, so I quickly search through the multiple listing service (MLS) to look at the property the buyer is talking about.

-The only problem is, the property does not show up.
+The only problem is the property does not show up in MLS listings.

 The home isn’t actually for sale, and I am left trying to explain why this has happened.
 The situation comes up more than you can imagine.

-When buyers are searching Zillow, they can include pre-foreclosure homes in their search.
-When the buyer sees the option for pre-foreclosures, they probably think it is just one more option for available homes.
+When buyers search Zillow, they can include pre-foreclosure homes in their search.
+When buyers see the option for pre-foreclosures, they probably think it is just one more option for available homes.

-Everyone has heard about all the foreclosures that have happened over the previous years, and everyone imagines a good deal from a foreclosure.
+Everyone has heard about all the foreclosures over the previous years, and everyone imagines a good deal from a foreclosure.

 But the problem is, most of these homes are not for sale.
 Nor will they ever be for sale.
 The data Zillow collects on these homes comes from a company known as Realty Trac.

-Whenever a homeowner misses a payment on his or her mortgage and the lender sends a notice to the owner, Zillow takes this public record and lists the home in pre-foreclosure status on their site from the data provided to them by Realty Trac.
+Whenever a homeowner misses a payment on their mortgage and the lender sends a notice to the owner, Zillow takes this public record and lists the home in pre-foreclosure status on their site from the data provided to them by Realty Trac.

 They go so far as to add an image from Google street view and some identifying details about the property.